Frequently

 Dingo Beach

 A spot of beach fishing, overnight camping or a leisurely stroll along pristine coastline?
-Just 40 minutes' drive from Airlie Beach, the township of Hideaway Bay has it all, along with two resorts and lovely beaches.
-Monte’s and Cape Gloucester Eco Resort both have beachfront accommodation with the beach at Monte’s (pictured right) perfect for a swim, and the pool at Cape Gloucester a family favourite.
+Just 40 minutes’ drive from Airlie Beach, Hydeaway Bay has it all, along with two resorts and lovely beaches.
+Montes Reef Resort and Cape Gloucester Eco Resort both have beachfront accommodation with the beach at Monte’s perfect for a swim, and the pool at Cape Gloucester a family favourite.

 Proserpine

-Traditionally a cane grower’s town, Proserpine offers a selection of activities sure to delight visitors.
+Traditionally a cane grower’s town, Proserpine offers many activities.
 The Proserpine Museum is run by locals with varied exhibitions about mining, tourism, farming and the early settlers.

-Watersport enthusiasts and fishermen particularly enjoy Peter Faust Dam (pictured right), west of Proserpine.
-Or for coffee, homemade cakes and savouries, try Whitsunday Coffee Plantation on the town's outskirts.
+Watersport enthusiasts and fishermen enjoy Peter Faust Dam, west of Proserpine.
+For coffee, homemade cakes and savouries, try Whitsunday Gold Coffee plantation on the town’s outskirts.

 For the more adventurous, Whitsunday Crocodile Safari takes you down the Proserpine River by boat to observe these iconic creatures.